 - Student's presence in school would disrupt the other student's learning experience

-Schools may expel a student who brings a gun, knife, brass knuckles, billy club, or other weapon to school or to a school event, or uses one of these items to cause harm.
+Schools may expel a student who brings a gun, knife, brass knuckles, billy club, or other weapons to school or to a school event or uses one of these items to cause harm.
 However, the school superintendent or the school board may modify this rule on a case by case basis.